chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

   detection
 ```

-You can now check that your advisory has been successfully added with the `wolfictl advisory diff` command.
+You can now check that your advisory has been successfully added with the `wolfictl advisory diff` command, as follows:

 ```sh
 wolfictl advisory diff
 ```

+From this command, you can see the local addition of your new advisory for the `glibc` package.

 ```Output
 Auto-detected distro: Wolfi